felleg/MarioNintendo-Complete-Works/README.md

 Note: `(*)` denotes a song that was previously unreleased.

-Files not included in this pack (WIPs)
+Files not included in this pack
 ======================================

 ## Undertale Songs